OctopusDeploy/blog/blog/2020-01/octopus-release-2019.12-lts/index.md

 ## Wrapping up

-Octopus Server 2019.12 is now available and you can depend on it.
+Octopus Server 2019.12 is now available, and you can depend on it.
 Happy long-term deployments!